Crafting a State Machine Hook with useMachine in React (TypeScript)

 Key Requirements:

-- Event Dispatching: The hook must return a
+- Event Sending: The hook must provide a function (

 Expected Behavior: